For an overview agenda pdf, please click here.

 Small Farms

-Description: Join the Cornell Small Farms Program team to learn about our projects, resources, online courses, and hear other updates from the program.
+Description: Join the Cornell Small Farms Program team to discuss what emerging issues small-scale farmers are facing and how we can collectively work to support small farms across the state.
+This session will cover our projects, resources, online courses, and other updates from the program.
 We will share new ways to engage with our work, as well as how to utilize our outreach platforms to connect with farmers.
-There will be open discussion of what emerging issues small-scale farmers are facing to inform an upcoming Small Farms Summit, and participants will receive vouchers for a free online course in thanks for your collaboration.
+A panel of Cornell Small Farms Program project leaders will share about the program’s work, and small group discussions will dive deeper into collaboration efforts across the state.

 – Cornell Small Farms Program Team (https://smallfarms.cornell.edu/about/#staff)